tvapdx/FlexLM-License-Usage-Logger/README.md

 ## Logging to a Database

 Logs could be pushed to a database server.
 This script uses the `records` python module to talk to the database server and builds a connection string based on the configurations provided in the config file.
+To log to a database, provide the database info in the config file and also set `usedb = True`

 ### Feature logs